beatriz10mar/ML-in-physiological-signals-for-emotion-classification-/README.md

 This work was developed in ieeta, under the project ?, in the context of the thesis "Machine Learning in physiological signals for emotional classification".
 It aims to develop a machine learning algorithm, more specirficaly a SVM model, to identify emotions (Fear, Happy, Neutral) and their level of intensity, through the information of the physiological signals ECG, EDA and EMG of a subject.

-This repository is organized into different tasks that were carried out throughout the work:
+## **Repository Organization:**
+This repository contains several Python scripts containing the analysis of these time series.
+The Jupyter notebooks are divided by the sections of the construction of the model in accordance with the dissertation.
+The different sections carried out throughout the work are:
 - Preprocessing
 - HR Exploratory analysis
 - Classification by SVM